 Last month we talked about McDonalds cheeseburgers and the power of a strong brand, since its lunch-time as I am writing this, I’m going to stick with the food analogy.

-You walk into an all you-can-eat Asian buffet.
-In the middle of the restaurant is a long banquet littered with every eastern style food you can imagine.
-Starting with salads – not just one type but 5, followed quickly by the soups – from miso to dumpling, next you have 14 variations of Indian food – everything from 4 types of saag to massala to chicken korma, we hurry along to the sushi – rows upon rows of it – 25 types!
-Following the sushi comes the general’s chicken, fried rice, lo mein, orange chicken, sweet and sour chicken, sweet and sour pork, crab rangoons, wontons, eggrolls….. the list goes on.
+You walk into an all you-can-eat buffet with foods from all over the world.
+In the middle of the restaurant is a long banquet littered with every style food you can imagine.
+Starting with salads – not just one type but 5, followed quickly by the soups – from miso to chowder to dumpling, next you have 14 variations of Indian food – everything from 4 types of saag to massala to chicken korma, we hurry along to the sushi – rows upon rows of it – 25 types!
+Following the sushi comes the general’s chicken, fried rice, lo mein, orange chicken, sweet and sour chicken, sweet and sour pork, crab rangoons, wontons, eggrolls, meatballs, pizza… the list goes on.
 And finally we have a desert tray; rice pudding, chocolate cake, mochi and more!

 I’m willing to bet, if you are like many (including myself), when you get to your table you realize that you have the Mount Everest of plates, covered in every type of food, half of which you didn’t even want.
 In fact, your FAVORITE item only takes up one measly little corner of the plate.